A7zzZIris/SRS2023/README.md

 agent.boss
 agent.curOccupation;

-# for agents who want to be workers
+# for agents who want to be entreprenuers
 agent.applicants (change to be empty) agent.employees
 ```